slint-ui/slint/docs/development.md

 ### `tests`

-The integration test that are testing a bunch of .60 with different frontends
+The integration test that are testing a bunch of .60 with different front-ends

 ### `examples`